 Whether it is growling at a stranger and they moved away or barking at the postmen when they come up the path, and then they leave.

 In the dog’s eyes, these are successful behaviour choices if their goal was to gain distance.

 These sessions follow on from the dog behaviour problem Initial Session.

 They are designed around your needs to help you with implementing the training plan.

 Also helping to get over any issues that may arise and adjust the training plan where required.

-We offer both 1-2-1 and group class sessions to help implement your training.
+We offer both 1-2-1 sessions and group classes to help implement your training.
 Supporting both you and your dog.

 Setting our dogs up for success: why not to use old methods?